mpflynnx/static-website-azure-oidc/README.md

 To ease setup, I have created a bash script [azure-oidc-setup.sh](./bin/azure-oidc-setup.sh) which will automate the process of setting up Azure OIDC with this repository and the GitHub Action workflow.

-Refer to document: [Azure OIDC setup](/docs/azure-oidc-setup.md) for a more detailed explanation of the script.
+Refer to document: [Azure OIDC setup](/docs/azure-oidc-setup.md)[<sup>[2]</sup>](#references) for a more detailed explanation of the script.

 ## Configuring GitHub repository secrets

 The workflow file needs to retrieve variables to successfully complete.
 It is advisable to never hard code variables as this can lead to security vulnerabilities and reduces the reusability of the workflow file.

 I store these variables as secrets in the GitHub repository.
-I obtain most of the variable values dynamically from an Azure resource group and the GitHub repository.
+I obtain most of the variable values from an Azure resource group and the GitHub repository.
 To ease setup of the GitHub repository secrets, I have created a bash script [add-workflow-secrets.sh](./bin/add-workflow-secrets.sh)

-Refer to document: [Adding secrets to repository](/docs/adding-secrets-to-repository.md) for a more detailed explanation of the script.
+Refer to document: [Adding secrets to repository](/docs/adding-secrets-to-repository.md)[<sup>[3]</sup>](#references) for a more detailed explanation of the script.

 ## Static website source files

-Source files for the static website are to be stored in the public folder of the repository.
+Source files for the static website are stored in the [public](./public/) folder of the repository.

 ## Recommended GitHub flow